QuangDNguyen2211/Image-Editor/README.md

     - Document what you changed (Please be as specific as possible)
 # Coding Standard
 - The project is mostly done in Kotlin, so you need to follow [Kotlin coding standard](https://developer.android.com/kotlin/style-guide)
+- However, if you want to use Java, follows this [Java coding standard](https://source.android.com/setup/contribute/code-style)